abinashregmi/abinashregmi/README.md

   <a href="https://regmiabinas.com.np" target="_blank">**regmiabinas.com.np**</a>
 - 💬 Open to discussions on **programming concepts, logical reasoning, and real-world software development**.
 - 📫 Reach me at: **abinashregmi01234@gmail.com**
-- ⚡ Philosophy: *“Every bug is an opportunity to learn, not a setback.”*
+- ⚡ Philosophy: *"Every bug is an opportunity to learn, not a setback."*

 ---